felippe-regazio/logflake/README.md

 log('Hello world!');
 ```

-Or if you prefer EJS
+Or if you prefer ESM

 ```js
 import logger from 'logflake';